-- 17 The new General Data Protection Regulation has brought in new duties on protecting personal data and reporting where lapses occur.
-Any such breach is reported to Council. - The financial risks of the organisation are considered as part of the independent Internal Auditor's work.
-The most recent visit was in November 2021 with the Internal Auditor's Interim report reported to Council in January 2022.
+- The new General Data Protection Regulation has brought in new duties on protecting personal data and reporting where lapses occur.
+Any such breach is reported to Council and if required, the Information Commissioner. - The financial risks of the organisation are considered as part of the independent Internal Auditor's work.
+The most recent visit was in December 2024 with the Internal Auditor's Interim report reported to Council in January 2025.
 The Internal Auditor uses as a basis for his work the latest edition of Governance and Accountability a Practitioners' Guide to proper practices, and the related checklists therein.
 Potential loss of income is managed by having adequate reserves in accordance with audit guidelines and effective fidelity insurance cover.
+The current fidelity insurance cover was raised in 2024, at the suggestion of the Internal Auditor, to £5,000,000.

-There is effective separation of duties to ensure that more than one person is involved in financial transactions to minimise the potential risk for fraud.
+- There is effective separation of duties to ensure that more than one person is involved in financial transactions to minimise the potential risk for fraud.
 Risks of absence of key personnel for an extended period are covered by the creation of process manuals on main areas of activity and work shadowing so other staff are aware of work requirements wherever possible and some key personnel insurance cover.
-In the event of an extended absence of the Town Clerk, locum support is available through the Surrey Association of Local Councils and elsewhere. - 19 The Financial Regulations were last reviewed in 2020 and Standing Orders in March 2021. - In underpinning the Council's approach, Farnham Town Council readopted in 2021 its: - Health and Safety Policy Statement - Fire Safety Management Policy Statement - Environmental Policy Statement
+In the event of an extended absence of the Town Clerk, locum support is available through the Surrey Association of Local Councils and elsewhere. - The Financial Regulations were last reviewed in 2023 with a review due in 2025 and Standing Orders in March 2023 due for review in March 2027. - In underpinning the Council's approach, Farnham Town Council has the following policies attached at Annex 2: - Health and Safety Policy Statement - Fire Safety Management Policy Statement - Environmental Policy Statement